 First of all, what is web hosting?
-Shortly explained, a web hosting service allows people just like you to make their blog or website accessible via the web.
+Shortly explained, a web hosting service allows people just like you to make their website accessible via the web.
 These companies are created to provide space on a server owned or leased for use by clients, as well as providing Internet connectivity, usually in a data center.

-In fact, you’ve arrived to the most crucial part of the task, as we believe the choice of your web hosting provider to be.
+In fact, you’ve arrived at the most crucial part of the task, as we believe the choice of your web hosting provider to be.
 Once you have selected and reassured your domain name, comes the moment to choose your hosting service.

-Remember that the performance of your blog is dependent on the hosting provider, as it is responsible for your site being available at all times.
+Remember that the performance of your blog is dependent on the hosting provider, as it is responsible for your site is available at all times.
 It is also where all your files are stored online.

 Did you know that most hosting companies provide free domain registration services?
 Of you course, you can decide to keep your domain name with the registrar company, which means it will be separate from your hosting account.
 We believe that it is easier to keep everything under one account – the hosting account – for more efficient maintenance and management.

 Start Your Website NOW!
 Get SiteGround Managed WordPress Web Hosting.
 Only for 5.99 €/mo!

 If you have decided to go with WordPress.org, then you have to be looking for WordPress hosting.